janardanchavan/R/Note4.md

 * Suppose that the customers of this bank are very different and hence population standard deviation from previous launches can not be used

-We replace σ with our best guess (point dstimate) s, which is the standard deviation of the sample:
+We replace σ() with our best guess (point dstimate) s(S.SD), which is the standard deviation of the sample:<br/>
+(Note that we cannot use Z-distribution, rather we go with T-distribution with n-1 degree of freedom)

 <img src="https://latex.codecogs.com/svg.latex?s=\sqrt{\frac{\sum{(x-\overline{X})^2}}{n-1}}"/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;